iamvanjare/erpnext_installation/README.md

 #### if js and css file is not loading on login window run the following command

     sudo chmod o+x /home/cliconsys-frappe

+#### Production Setup

+Supervisor

+      bench setup supervisor
+      sudo ln -s `pwd`/config/supervisor.conf /etc/supervisor/conf.d/frappe-bench.conf

+Nginx

+      bench setup nginx
+      sudo ln -s `pwd`/config/nginx.conf /etc/nginx/conf.d/frappe-bench.conf

+#### SSL Setup

+      bench setup add-domain --site site1.local [your.domain.here]

+      bench setup nginx

+      sudo service nginx reload

+And when it comes the certbot guide, I have not found any that work as well as the use of snapd to handle all of the complicated settings so I don’t have to deal with them.
+Here is the short version of using snapd to install certbot and get your ssl certificate:

+First we need to make sure that ‘certbot’ is not already installed, so we will attempt to remove it just in case

+      sudo apt-get remove certbot

+Now we are going to install the package bundle provider and make sure it is all up-to-date with the latest release of ‘snapd’ and let it handle the certbot for us

+      sudo apt install snapd
+      sudo snap install core
+      sudo snap refresh core

+Now we use ‘snap’ service to automatically install and configure certbot to work perfectly with your new ERPNext server

+      sudo snap install --classic certbot
+      sudo ln -s /snap/bin/certbot /usr/bin/certbot

+Now we can safely use the pre-configured certbot to install your SSL certificate

+      sudo certbot --nginx

+#### Bench Upgrade 5.16

+      pip3 install --upgrade frappe-bench

+#### Indian Compilation

+      bench get-app --branch version-14 https://github.com/resilient-tech/india-compliance.git